dexset/descore/doc/des/math/linear/vector.md

 assert( eq( a, [0,1,2,3,4,5,6,7] ) );
 ```

-and static vector can construct from one value:
+and static vector can be constructed from one value:

 ```d
 auto a = vec4(1);
 assert( eq( a, [1,1,1,1] ) );
 ```

-For static vector data can access by names.
+One can assess static vector data by names:

 ```d
 alias Vector!(4,float,"x y Vx Vy") Phase;